My Mixed Berry Galette is a rustic and easy dessert recipe made with fresh, juicy strawberries and blueberries. Grab a fork and let’s dive in!

 How to serve a mixed berry galette

-This dessert is delicious all on its own, but my Grandma always loved his pie with a scoop of vanilla ice cream.
+This dessert is delicious all on its own, but my Grandma always loved her pie with a scoop of vanilla ice cream.
+Our kids love some whipped cream.

 Other pie recipes